Confronting Uncooperative Employers: Addressing Workplace Injuries

 Be sure to tell the doctor your injury occurred at work and provide the physician with your employer’s name and contact information.
 Medical records that document how you were injured and that you were injured at work can serve as evidence where your employer has refused to file an accident report.

 Within 30 days of your injury (but preferably as soon as possible), provide a detailed written statement to your employer that describes your workers’ comp claim.
 This should detail what happened, what injuries you sustained and the steps you took to receive treatment.
 Even if your employer is already aware of your accident, providing a written statement you can help prove that your injury was properly reported.
 Keep a copy of this statement for your records.
-(For more information on how to report a workers’ compensation injury, read this post from my colleague, Casey Francis.

 Be sure to follow the advice of your doctor.
 If time off work is recommended, make sure the doctor includes a note in your records.
 If your doctor suggests follow-up appointments or refers you to a specialist, be sure to continue the treatment plan so you don’t jeopardize your workers’ compensation claim.